Skip to main content

 Eviction Notice

-To move on with the eviction, you must serve the tenant with an eviction notice.
-The type of notice to use must be appropriate for the just cause.
+To move on with the eviction, tenants must be served with a written notice of the eviction reasons.
+The type of notice to the tenant must be appropriate for the just cause.

 The following are the types of notices a landlord can use to evict a tenant under the Virginia Landlord Tenant Act: